 This is the next heading in the

 config.ini file.
-Your Bitcoin Core Node will be running on the same computer as your EPS (I do recommend this, because I have not yet succeed in running EPS and Bitcoin Core on different computers while talking to each other), so leave this address as is:
+Your Bitcoin Core Node will be running on the same computer as your EPS (I do recommend this, because I have not yet succeeded in running EPS and Bitcoin Core on different computers while talking to each other), so leave this address as-is:

 host = 127.0.0.1 port = 8332